 - It comes with powerful long life batteries

 - It is heavy (4.8lbs), likely to cause fatigue after a short time

 Things to look for in a drill or impact driver

-You really don`t want to go for the heaviest power tool because you will do more work carrying and controlling it than it will drilling and driving for you.
+You really don`t want to go for the heaviest power tool because you will do more work carrying and controlling it than it will drill and drive for you.

 We generally found this to be a great challenge for most customers, especially where you have to lift the impact driver or cordless drill overhead.

 A heavier tool may signify a more powerful motor or simply lots of unnecessary junk.
-We did an evaluation of each motor on our 18 Volters which are generally heavier than 12V tools to settle on the most compact tools that still crank out the highest torque.
-The recommended tools are suitable for any long day drilling and driving tasks.
+We did an evaluation of each motor on our 18 Voters which are generally heavier than 12V tools to settle on the most compact tools that still crank out the highest torque.
+The recommended tools are suitable for any long-day drilling and driving tasks.